Rewatching ‘Gilmore Girls’ for fall? Here’s why it’s the perfect autumn show

 “I never thought about it, but this is an excellent question,” one Redditor replied to a question about the show’s fall connection in the “Gilmore Girls” subreddit.
 “It’s always fall when I get the urge to rewatch GG and I have no idea why.
 Something about the vibe just says ‘fall.'”

-A few of the reasons some Redditors have posited include the small town feel of Stars Hollow and its various familiar faces conjures feelings of home, or at least a basic outline of the concept.
+A few of the reasons some Redditors have posited include the small-town feel of Stars Hollow and its various familiar faces conjuring feelings of home, or at least a basic outline of the concept.
 It’s comforting.

 There’s also the show’s central mother-daughter relationship.
 The core of the show is a family, which also invites feelings of holidays and festivities.